-For most immigrants who wish to make their home in the United States, becoming a lawful permanent resident (LPR) is the first step.
-This status allows the person to live in the U.S. on a permanent basis, so long as he or she doesn't commit any crimes or other violations that would result in deportation (removal).
-Eventually, the LPR should be able to apply for U.S. citizenship.
+For most foreign-born persons who wish to make their home in the United States, becoming a lawful permanent resident (LPR) is the first step.
+LPR status allows people to live in the U.S. on a permanent basis, so long as they don't commit any crimes or other violations that would result in deportation (removal).
+Eventually, if all goes well, LPRs can apply for U.S. citizenship.

 Because of the color of the identity cards given to LPRs, another common word for permanent resident is "green card holder."